How to Maintain a Zapier Integration

 Keep these guidelines in mind as you maintain your Zapier integration:

 How to Update App Branding in Zapier

-The easiest thing to change is your app’s name, description, logo, and category.
-You can update those anytime for any Zapier integration in the Zapier Platform site.
+You can update your app’s name, description, logo, and category anytime in the Zapier Platform site.
 Select your app integration, click the gear icon near its name, then update the app details as needed.

 If you built your app using Zapier Platform CLI, you can also update the app name and description from the integration bundle’s

 package.json file.
 You will still need to use the Zapier Platform site to update your app icon and category.